I love nothing more than encouraging others to get outside and get adventurin’. Below are things that I get asked for advice on most frequently.

 NERVOUS ABOUT A NEW ADVENTURE?

-- Read about how I wondered ‘what on earth I was doing?!’ when I went on my first adventure to America.
+- Read about how I wondered ‘what on earth I was doing?!’ when I went on my first adventure to America, plus reflections on fear when I came home.
 And then on the next one to New Zealand, and also when I went to Europe, and before leaving for South America (you get the gist).

 - Read about first time rookie adventurers, the Adventure Queens here